DanMorriss/music-theory-quiz/README.md

 - The home button was not working from the game over screen, so I added an event listener with function to go home.
 - When you clicked the 'x' on the game screen the score was not saved to the highscores board.
 I added a warning popup message explaining this to the user.
 - You could enter a blank username so I added the validateName function to display an alert if you did not enter a valid username.
+- The next button was displaying when you start a second game.
+So I added the hide class to the button once the game difficulty was selected.

 [Back to top](<#contents>)
 ### Unsolved Bugs

-- The next button was displaying when you start a second game.
-So I added the hide class in the end game function.
 - Add congratulations, you answered all the questions.
 - Add game sounds.